-You’ll now move on to using drop 2 chords over the D minor blues progression.
+You now move on to using drop 2 chords over the progression.

-Here, you’ll begin with the first chord on the 5th-string and move to the closest shapes for each subsequent chord from there.
+Here, you begin with the first chord on the 5th-string and move to the closest shapes for each chord from there.

-Drop 2 chords allow you to play four notes on consecutive strings, no skips as you found with drop 3 chords.
+Drop 2 chords allow you to play four notes on consecutive strings, there are no skips as with drop 3 chords.

-Because of this, and the fact that they can be played on the top-4 strings only, drop 2 chords are useful when playing with a bass player, pianist, or other guitarist in a jazz jam situation.
+Because of this, drop 2 chords are useful when playing with a bass player, pianist, or other guitarist.

-Lastly, notice the Edim7 chord used to outline the A7alt chord, creating a rootless 7b9 sound over that change.
+Lastly, notice the Edim7 chord used to outline A7alt, creating a rootless 7b9 sound over that change.

-In jazz, when you have a iim7b5-V7alt progression, you can always play iim7b5-iidim7 to create a iim7b5-V7b9 sound over those chords.
+In jazz, when you have a iim7b5-V7alt progression, you can play iim7b5-iidim7 to create a iim7b5-V7b9 sound.

-Though rootless chords are usually more advanced, because it shares the same root note as the iim7b5 chord, this is an easy application of that concept over a progression.
+Though rootless chords are more advanced, because it shares the same root as the iim7b5, this is an easy application of that concept.

 Click to hear minor blues chords 5